AmadeusITGroup/LeanTimeReporting/README.md

 ### How is the capacity per team retrieved in the time tracking tool?

-The lean time reporting has been implemented using in the tracking tool 2 types of “tasks”.
-One type of task is managed through the WBS as in standard processes, the other type is created to mirror the Agile Release Train Structure.
-In the solution described above the structure reflects the entire list of Agile Release Train and their teams that are grouped by Solution and then Portfolio.
+The lean time reporting has been implemented using 2 types of “tasks” in the tracking tool.
+One type is managed through the WBS as in standard processes, the other type is created to mirror the Agile Release Train Structure.
+In the solution described above the structure reflects the entire list of Agile Release Trains and their teams that are grouped by Solution and then by Portfolio.
 There are thus 2 types of tasks in the time tracking tool:
 -	One to track time spent on WBS in a standard way
 -	One to track the time spent working within a team to deliver the story points that the system will retrieve from Jira.
-The time spent working on Agile team is not converted.
-The reallocation of the time spent per team is reallocated to the WBS in the project financial system.
+The time spent working on Agile team is reallocated to the WBS in the project financial system.

 ### Importance of the maturity of the teams and methodology recommended to prepare the teams to lean time reporting